Skip to main content

 Two wall types are most common in Korean apartments.

 Drywall (gypsum board): light, small works use drywall anchors.
-For under 5 kg, a regular wall nail is enough.
+For light works under about 1 kg a small nail can do; heavier pieces need a drywall anchor.
 Above 5 kg, you must find a stud inside the wall and fix into it.

 Concrete walls: you need a drill and concrete anchors.
 If the job is beyond you, calling a professional installation service is how you protect the work.
 The larger the piece, the more professionals earn their keep.